-The RBI in June 2019 designated CCIL as the 'Trade Repository' for the purpose of reporting of primary and secondary market transactions in CPs, CDs and repo transactions in corporate bonds / CPs / CDs.
+The RBI in June 2019, designated CCIL as the 'Trade Repository' for the purpose of reporting of primary and secondary market transactions in Specified Instruments.
 Pursuant to RBI's directions and board approval, the existing 'F-TRAC Platform' was converted into CCIL TR F-TRAC Platform and made operational wef., 01st October, 2019.
 Detailed operational guidelines have been issued to participants on the reporting mechanism.